 Aetna Specialty CareRx is a pharmacy benefits plan for certain specialty drugs that treat chronic health conditions.** These include hemophilia, rheumatoid arthritis, multiple sclerosis and cancer.

 You may fill your first prescription for one of these drugs at a retail pharmacy.
 But to get the most from your coverage, you must order refills from a network specialty pharmacy, such as Aetna Specialty Pharmacy.
 Please check your plan documents for more information about the requirements and limitations of your pharmacy plan.

 How to be sure your drugs are covered

 - Get your specialty drugs from a participating specialty pharmacy, such as Aetna Specialty Pharmacy.

 - Some of the drugs are covered under your medical plan, rather than your pharmacy plan.
 Depending on your medical plan, you may need to pay a copayment or coinsurance.

 - Some of the drugs require precertification.
 This means they will not be covered unless your doctor asks us to approve the use of this drug for you, and we decide that your situation meets our criteria for using this drug.

 *Specialty medications through Aetna Specialty Pharmacy and the Specialty Pharmacy Network may not be available to California HMO members.
 Talk to you doctor about the appropriate way to get the specialty medications you need.
 Doctors may have agreed to dispense and administer these drugs to you themselves.
 Or they may write a prescription so you can fill them at any participating retail or mail-order pharmacy.

-** In California: The entire Aetna Specialty CareRx program explained above does not apply if you are a member of a self-funded HMO plan.
-If you aren’t sure what type of plan you have, check with your employer.
-Or call Member Services at the toll-free number on your Aetna ID card.
+** In California: The entire Aetna Specialty CareRx program does not apply if you are a member of a self-funded HMO plan.
+If you aren’t sure what type of plan you have, check with your employer; or call Member Services at the toll-free number on your Aetna ID card.